User Experience & Persuasive Design

 New product launch

 No one is better at building anticipation ahead of a launch than Apple.
-New product launches trigger publicized spec leaks and reveal events draw crowds in the millions (over 2.7 million people watched the iPhone 12 presentation live).
+New product launches trigger publicized spec leaks and reveal events that draw crowds in the millions (over 2.7 million people watched the iPhone 12 presentation live).

 In the iPhone 13’s first quarter, it generated $71.6 billion in revenue (despite parts shortages and a global pandemic).